Losant/losant-docs/docs/devices/overview.md

 ### Debugging

-Structure provides several tools on the device page to help debug communication between your device and the Structure platform.
+Losant provides several tools on the device page to help debug communication between your device and the Losant platform.

 #### Recent Device States

-To debug whether or not your device is sending state to Structure, you can use the `Recent Device States` section of the device page.
+To debug whether or not your device is sending state to Losant, you can use the `Recent Device States` section of the device page.

 ![Recent Device States](/images/devices/state-log.png "Recent Device States")

-This list will display the most recent 10 states published to Structure by this device.
+This list will display the most recent 10 states published to Losant by this device.
 It displays the raw JSON data that represents a state request.
 This list will automatically update once a minute, but you can force a refresh at any time by clicking the `Refresh` button on the bottom right.

 #### Force State

-The `Force State in Structure` section of the device page allows you to report state on behalf of your device.
+The `Force State in Losant` section of the device page allows you to report state on behalf of your device.
 This is useful if you're debugging workflows or other actions that are triggered based on device state.

 ![Force State](/images/devices/force-state.png "Force State")